co-op-commerce-inc/disco-ios-sdk/README.md

 * Choose `Up to Next Major Version`

 ## dSYM Files
-* dSYMs are required to symbolicate crash logs and make SDK-related crashes human-readable.
+* dSYMs are required to symbolicate crash logs and make them human-readable.
 * The latest symbol files (dSYMs) are available here:
 ➡️ [Download latest dSYMs](https://github.com/co-op-commerce-inc/disco-ios-sdk/releases/latest/download/DiscoSDK.dSYMs.zip)
-* Unzip the archive and upload the .dSYM file from the dSYMs/ folder to your crash reporting tool (e.g., Crashlytics, Sentry).
+* Unzip the archive and upload the `.dSYM` file from the `dSYMs/` folder to your crash reporting tool (e.g., Crashlytics, Sentry).